fbpx

 Tenants for less than 6 months

 If a tenant has been renting your property for less than 6 months, you can ask them to leave without giving a reason.
-However, you are still required to provide them with written notice at least 28 days before you want to vacate your property.
+However, you must still provide them with written notice at least 28 days before you want to vacate your property.
 There are exceptions to the notice period if you’re new tenants are damaging your property or are involved in disruptive behaviour.

-If your tenant has been living in the property for more than six months, you are not entitled to terminate their tenancy unless they have breached their lease or obligations.
+If your tenant has lived in the property for more than six months, you are not entitled to terminate their tenancy unless they have breached their lease or obligations.
 This may include:

 • If your tenant does not comply with the obligations set out by the lease